YuLab-SMU/plotting-tree-with-data-using-ggtreeExtra/README.md

     ## [103] webshot_0.5.2       gridGraphics_0.5-0  stats4_4.0.3
     ## [106] munsell_0.5.0       ggplotify_0.0.5     viridisLite_0.3.0

-# Docker image
+## Docker image

 We also provided a [docker
 image](https://hub.docker.com/r/xushuangbin/ggtreeextraarticleenv) to
 help users to build the computing environment.
-You can pull and run it according to the following.
+You can pull and run it according to the following commands.

   - Install Docker (<https://www.docker.com/>)
       - `sudo apt-get install docker.io` (Ubuntu)